dgittins/Metagenomics/qc/qcBBDuk.md

 \
 3. Run BBDuk on fastq.gz files

+When dealing with paired reads in 2 files they should always be processed together, not one at a time.
+Pairs are always kept together – either both reads are kept, or both are discarded.

 **Force-Trim Modulo** - remove very inaccurate, low quality last base ('ftm=5' - read length is equal to zero modulo 5)

 ```bash